Level 2 Diploma in Health and Social Care

 |Campus||London Road Campus|

-You need to have at least 4 GCSEs at grade D/3 or above including English Language and maths, or a level 1 qualification in Health and Social Care or Childcare.
+You need to have at least 4 GCSEs at grade 3 or above including English Language and maths, or a level 1 qualification in Health and Social Care or Childcare plus a minimum of a grade 3 in English language and maths.
 You will need to complete a DBS check within the first 6 weeks of the course as you will be required to complete a work placement.